hyperledger/fabric/docs/source/membership/membership.md

   actors who have the role of administrators for this organization.
 For the standard MSP type, there should be one or more X.509 certificates in this list.

-  It's worth noting that just because a actor has the role of an administrator it doesn't mean that they can administer particular resources!
+  It's worth noting that just because an actor has the role of an administrator it doesn't mean that they can administer particular resources!
 The actual power a given identity has with respect to administering the system is determined by the policies that manage system resources.
 For example, a channel policy might specify that `ORG1-MANUFACTURING` administrators have the rights to add new organizations to the channel, whereas the `ORG1-DISTRIBUTION` administrators have no such rights.

-  Even though an X.509 certificate has a `ROLE` attribute (specifying, for example, that a actor is an `admin`), this refers to a actor's role within its organization rather than on the blockchain network.
-This is similar to the purpose of the `OU` attribute, which --- if it has been defined --- refers to a actor's place in the organization.
+  Even though an X.509 certificate has a `ROLE` attribute (specifying, for example, that an actor is an `admin`), this refers to an actor's role within its organization rather than on the blockchain network.
+This is similar to the purpose of the `OU` attribute, which --- if it has been defined --- refers to an actor's place in the organization.

   The `ROLE` attribute **can** be used to confer administrative rights at the channel level